ShonWilliams/FootballAI/README.txt

 -Use own All22 video

 Required Libraries
-    • Roboflow
+    â€¢ Roboflow
-    • Ultralytics
+    â€¢ Ultralytics
-    • OpenCV
+    â€¢ OpenCV

 Roboflow Account:
-    • Create a Roboflow account to access and manage your datasets.
+    â€¢ Create a Roboflow account to access and manage your datasets.

 Data Preparation:
-    • Have a dataset prepared that includes relevant images or videos, along with annotations for training the model.
+    â€¢ Have a dataset prepared that includes relevant images or videos, along with annotations for training the model.
 This dataset should ideally capture various game scenarios, defensive formations, and player actions.

 Development Environment:
-    • A code editor or IDE (such as PyCharm, Visual Studio Code, or Jupyter Notebook) for writing and executing your Python code.
+    â€¢ A code editor or IDE (such as PyCharm, Visual Studio Code, or Jupyter Notebook) for writing and executing your Python code. â€¢ Basic Knowledge:
-    • Basic Knowledge:
-    • Familiarity with Python programming, machine learning concepts, and how to work with APIs.
-    • Additional Data Sources (Optional):
+    â€¢ Familiarity with Python programming, machine learning concepts, and how to work with APIs. â€¢ Additional Data Sources (Optional):
-    • If you plan to incorporate player stats, weather conditions, and historical performance, you may need access to additional data sources or APIs that provide this information.
+    â€¢ If you plan to incorporate player stats, weather conditions, and historical performance, you may need access to additional data sources or APIs that provide this information.